 Attorney Paula J. McGill provides personal service to a variety of clients.
-She is comfortable in representing individuals and small to medium sized businesses.
+She is comfortable representing individuals and small to medium sized businesses.
 Moreover, Attorney McGill is not afraid to go after large corporations to force them to take personal responsibility for damages they cause.
-Her confidence in pursuing these companies comes from her 18+ years of experience.
-Moreover, she is skilled in efficiently and effectively representing clients of all budgets.
-Many clients return for additional services or recommend her to family, friends, and associates.
+Her confidence in pursuing these companies comes from her 20+ years of experience.
+Furthermore, she is skilled in efficiently and effectively representing clients of most budgets.
+Many clients return for additional services or recommend her to family and friends.

 - Business Law

 - Small Claims

 - Credit Cards Accepted

 I accept credit cards for initial consultations, dispossessory cases, and invoiced items for completed work.
 Credit cards are not accepted for retainers for new clients.
 Certified checks, money orders, cash apps and wires are accepted for retainers for new clients.